mhinz/vim-galore/README.md

 #### Completion?

-Vim provides many different kinds of insert mode completions.
+Vim provides many kinds of insert mode completions.
 If there are multiple matches, a popup menu will let you navigate to the match of your choice.

 Typical kinds of completion are tags, functions from imported modules or libraries, file names, dictionary or simply words from the current buffer.